google/kctf/base/challenge-skeleton/README.md

 ## /healthcheck

 The healthcheck directory is optional.
 If you don't want to write a healthcheck, feel free to delete it.
-You really should though :).
+You really should have healthchecks though :).

 * image/: Dockerfile and files of the healthcheck.
 * Makefile: same as for the challenge directory.